WhlteSnow/ProgramSynthesizers/README.md

 # ProgramSynthesizers
 The following codes in Java and Python are program synthesizers that use a bottom-up approach.
+Both synthesizers are built using an AST (Abstract Syntax Tree) structure.

 Given a input-output list, the synthesizers will try to generate a program such that it matches the desired input-output list.